-3 Intermezzo - musing about disjoint spanning trees
+8 Intermezzo - musing about disjoint spanning trees

-For this part large part of the audience was missing - so the topic is such, that it can be safely skipped, the main result will be stated again, when it will be needed.
+For this part of the class, large part of the audience was about to be missing - so the topic is such that it can be safely skipped, the main result will be stated again, when it will be needed.
 To capture the more leisurely pace of this class, this section is written as a dialogue.
 The idea is that two mathematicians, A and B, are trying to discover the result on their own (although A seems to know something in advance).
 Frequently, some argument/picture/calculation is omitted, to let the reader take part in the discussion.